natcap/invest.users-guide/source/crop_production.rst

       e.g. 'maize_regression_yield_table.csv'

-7. **Create Crop Production Maps**  A checkbox that indicates whether or not a set of GDAL-supported rasters spatially representing production for each crop over the provided area of interest should be generated as an output.
-See the `Interpreting Results`_ section for details.

 **Parameters for Yield Regression Model with Climate-specific Parameters**

-8. **Irrigation Map (Raster)**  A GDAL-supported raster representing whether irrigation occurs or not.
+7. **Irrigation Map (Raster)**  A GDAL-supported raster representing whether irrigation occurs or not.
 A zero value indicates that no irrigation occurs.
 A one value indicates that irrigation occurs.
 The Irrigation Map should have the same dimensions and projection as the provided LULC Map.

   +---+---+
   |int|int|